stevenc-stb/spdx-3-model/model/FunctionalSafety/Classes/StakeholderNeed.md

 ## Summary

-A StakeholderNeed is condition, objective or capability required by a stakeholder to solve a problem.
+A StakeholderNeed is condition, objective or capability by a stakeholder to desired by a Stakeholder.

 ## Description